In this short post, we will take an overall look at the architecture design process.

 Following the development of initial proposals, these ideas must be analysis and critiqued in order to establish the feasibility of these proposals.

 It is important to establish the criteria that the proposals will be measured against, be it according to client needs, performance of the building, budget, aesthetics and so on.
-The criteria is often diverse, and there will be varying factors to evaluate at different stages of the design.
+The criteria is often diverse, and there will be varying factors to evaluate at different stages of the architecture design process.

 Once these criteria have been established it will be possible to analyse the initial proposals.
 In a student setting this will often take the form of a crit, which is an opportunity to discuss you design ideas with your peers and tutors.
 Although the architecture crit is something many students fear, it is a great opportunity for you to be challenged in your ideas, and respond to feedback.
 The crit will urge you to clearly communicate your initial design ideas.